Data-Driven Reachability Analysis from Noisy Data: Introduction

-The main idea underlying the introduced data-driven reachability framework is visualized in Fig. \ref{fig:idea} where we compute data-driven reachable sets based on matrix zonotope recursion.
-In order to guarantee that the reachable set encloses all system trajectories from finite noisy data, we compute a matrix zonotope that encloses all models that are consistent with the noisy data.
+The main idea underlying the introduced data-driven reachability framework is visualized in Fig.~\ref{fig:idea}, where we compute data-driven reachable sets based on matrix zonotope recursion.
+In order to guarantee that the reachable set encloses all system trajectories from finite noisy data, we compute a matrix zonotope that encloses all models that are consistent with the noisy data instead of depending on a single model that might be incorrect.
+The true model is guaranteed to be within the set of models.
 We then propagate the initial set forward, utilizing this matrix zonotope to compute the reachable set.
 We also provide an improved reachability analysis algorithm that provides a less conservative over-approximation of the reachable set at the cost of additional computational expenses.
 This improved analysis scheme is enabled by introducing a new set representation, namely constrained matrix zonotopes.
-We utilize this novel set representation and the corresponding operations additionally to provide a systematic approach on how supplementary prior knowledge about the unknown model like states decoupling, partial model knowledge, or given bounds on certain entries in the system matrices can be incorporated into the reachability analysis.
+We utilize this novel set representation and the corresponding operations additionally to provide a systematic approach on how supplementary prior knowledge about the unknown model, like states decoupling, partial model knowledge, or given bounds on certain entries in the system matrices, can be incorporated into the reachability analysis.
 We then extend our approach to two classes of nonlinear systems: polynomial systems and Lipschitz systems.
 All used codes to recreate our findings are publicly available\footnotemark.

 We will specifically build upon ideas used in \cite{conf:nonexciting,conf:dissipativity1,conf:dissipativity2} and \cite{conf:formulas,conf:annerobustcontrol,conf:berberich2020combining,conf:controlslemma} for data-driven analysis and data-driven controller design, respectively.
-In these works, data is used to characterize all models that are consistent with the data.
+In these works, the data is used to characterize all models that are consistent with the data.
 This characterization enables a computational approach for direct systems analysis and design without explicitly identifying a model.